-- Disconnect the power supply cord and then remove outer case. - 2.
+- 1. Disconnect the power supply cord and then remove outer case. - 2.
 Open the door and block it open. - 3.
 Discharge high voltage capacitor. - 4.
 Disconnect the wire leads from panel components. - 5.
-Make one (1) tab of the oven cavity front plate straight holding the control panel assembly to the oven cavity front plate. - 6.
+Remove the one (1) screw holding the control panel assembly to the oven cavity front plate. - 6.
 Slide the control panel assembly upward and remove it. - 7.
 Now, individual components can be removed.

-NOTE: 1.
-Before attaching a new key unit, wipe off remaining adhesive on the control panel frame surfaces completely with a soft cloth soaked in alcohol.

-When attaching the key unit to the control panel frame, adjust the upper edge and right edge of the key unit to the correct position of control panel frame.
-3. Stick the key unit firmly to the control panel frame by rubbing with soft cloth so not to scratch.
+- NOTE: 1.
+Before attaching a new key unit, wipe off remaining adhesive on the control panel frame surfaces completely with a soft cloth soaked in alcohol. - When attaching the key unit to the control panel frame, adjust the upper edge and right edge of the key unit to the correct position of control panel frame. - 3.
+Place the key unit firmly to the control panel frame by rubbing with soft cloth not to scratch.